Harrisons Malayalam

+History

 In 1907, United Kingdom-based Harrisons & Crosfield established Malayalam Plantations Ltd. in South India.
 In 1983, 34% of Malayalam Plantations were sold to Indian nationals, leaving Harrisons with 40%.
 The following year, Malayalam Plantations merged with Harrison & Crossfield's other interests in India to form Harrisons Malayalam.

-It was acquired by the RPG Group in 1988, and Sanjiv Goenka was the Chairman.
+It was acquired by the RPG Group in 1988, and Sanjiv Goenka was the chairman.

 When the RPG Group's businesses were divided between the two brothers Sanjiv and Harsh, the assets of Harrisons Malayalam were vertically split and put under two separate management teams.

-Sanjiv continued as Chairman of the existing company, and Harsh got control of the demerged unit Harmony Plantations.
+Sanjiv continued as chairman of the existing company, and Harsh got control of the demerged unit Harmony Plantations.

-The company has 10 tea estates and 10 rubber estates, and rubber factories at Suryanelli (tea) Kumbazha (rubber) and Achoor.
+The company has 13 tea estates and 11 rubber estates, and rubber factories at Suryanelli (tea) Kumbazha (rubber) and Achoor.

 It employs around 13,000 people in rural Kerala, and more than 100,000 people are dependent on the company for their livelihood.